 The driver then turned onto Lisa Lane, which dead-ends at a roundabout in front of Pleasant Hill's Fair Oaks Elementary School.
 There, the chase ended about 8:20 p.m. when the suspects crashed into protective poles.

-The driver fled and made a gesture that caused police to
+The driver fled and made a gesture that caused police to think he had a gun, so an officer fired one shot that did not hit the suspect, Schroeder said.

 Contra Costa County police officials, reportedly helping with the pursuit, took two suspects into custody at gunpoint.